 The JD curriculum will provide students with trial practice, simulations, problem-solving exercises and hands-on learning.
-When you are done with this program, you will have developed comprehensive legal expertise and the ability to reason and think critically.
+By the time you are done with this program, you will have developed comprehensive legal expertise and the ability to reason and think critically.
 You will have also gained a deep understanding of a lawyer’s ethical responsibilities in upholding the highest standard of justice.

 What Kind of Career Can You Have with a JD Degree?

 As we just mentioned, there are a variety of career paths available to you when you hold this degree.
 The most common career is that of a lawyer.
 Demand for lawyers will continue and will always be there because individuals, businesses and all levels of government will continue to require legal services.
-In fact, according to the BLS, employment of lawyers is expected to grow 4% over the coming years.
+Opportunities will keep coming.
+In fact, according to the BLS, employment of lawyers is expected to grow 9% over the coming years.

 The median annual wage for lawyers was $127,990 in May 2021, with top lawyers earning as much as $208,000 a year.

-Along with a fascination of the legal system, do you also have an interest in government or politics?
+Along with a fascination with the legal system, do you also have an interest in government or politics?
 If so, a bachelor of science in political science may be the perfect match for you.
 It’s an exciting career field where you will always be getting to meet new people and learn about how countries and systems work in different parts of the world.

 Political science majors study political theories, government systems, and public policies.
 Concentrations in the field typically focus on American political systems, global political systems, world economic systems and politics, public policy, and public administration.
 This degree ultimately sets you up for a potential career as a politician, ambassador to foreign nations, lawyer, prosecutor, or judge.
 These are very powerful career fields.